Thom van Campen: House of Representatives (2021–present)

 Van Campen ran for member of parliament in the 2021 general election, being placed sixteenth on the VVD's party list.
 He received 2,821 preference votes and was sworn in as House member on 31 March.
 Van Campen vacated his seat in the Zwolle municipal council the following month.
-In the House, he is the VVD's spokesperson for agriculture, food quality, the Food and Consumer Product Safety Authority (NVWA), and reactive nitrogen (formerly also health care prevention).
-Van Campen is on the parliamentary Committees for Agriculture, Nature and Food Quality; for Health, Welfare and Sport; and for Infrastructure and Water Management.
+In the House, he is the VVD's spokesperson for agriculture, food quality, the Food and Consumer Product Safety Authority (NVWA), reactive nitrogen, and health care prevention.

 Van Campen was one of the lijstduwers of the VVD in Zwolle in the 2022 municipal election.
 In the House, he proposed that same year to force the permanent closing of slaughterhouses after multiple violations of animal welfare regulations.
 As agricultural spokesperson, Van Campen was also involved in discussions about reactive nitrogen emissions, which the coalition consisting of the VVD had agreed to significantly reduce to improve the quality of nature reserves following a decision by the Council of State.
 During a party congress, members passed a motion with 51% of the vote to call on the VVD's House caucus to adjust cabinet plans to achieve these goals out of fear that they would harm the livability of rural areas.
 Van Campen had advised against the motion, disagreeing with its assumption that outdated techniques were being used to calculate emissions.
 In June 2022, counter-terrorism unit NCTV recommended Van Campen and several other members of parliament to stay away from a farmers' protest in Stroe due to safety concerns.
 Van Campen subsequently criticized House members who did attend, saying that a unified reaction from politicians to these threats would have been more comradely.

-Van Campen serves as the VVD's vice caucus leader during the maternity leave of Bente Becker.
+Van Campen served as the VVD's vice caucus leader during the maternity leave of Bente Becker.
+Following the 2023 general election, Van Campen kept agriculture in his portfolio while Europe was added to it.